-With the help of SqlBak you can make not only scheduled database backups but also restore SQL Server backup when you need.
+With the help of SqlBak, you can make not only scheduled database backups but also restore SQL Server backup when you need it.
 In this blog post, we are going to explore the possible ways of restoring your database with the help of SqlBak.

 How to Restore SQL Server Backup

 As you can see, you can restore SQL Server backup in a few simple steps.
-Go to your “Dashboard” page, click “Restore” to restore your last database backup, or open your backup job and select the one that you need to restore and simply press “Restore”.
+Go to your “Dashboard” page, click on the link at the “Last Run” column and press the “Restore” button to restore your last database backup, or open your backup job and select the one that you need to restore and simply press “Restore”.